ar-to/mangree/README.md

 #### A custom css framework created for convenience and availability of javascript effects.
 It is responsive, easy to use and fun to implement.

+Mangree provides the following tools to help developers create website that are reponsive and cross-browser capable.

+- [Boilerplate](https://github.com/ar-to/boilerplate): a custom boilerplate template used in the development of Mangree
+- Modernizr
+- Normalize.css

+#### Table of Contents

 1. [Download Files](#download-files)
 2. [Setup Grid](#setup-grid)
 3. [Setup Nav](#setup-nav)